Comparing NCR Atleos (NYSE:NATL) & Virtuix (NASDAQ:VTIX)

 |2.25

-This table compares Virtuix and NCR Atleos”s gross revenue, earnings per share and valuation.
+This table compares Virtuix and NCR Atleos”s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue